-Divider: Where the ice is compressed and much of the extra water is squeezed out of it before it is
+Divider: Where the ice is compressed and much of the extra water is squeezed out of it before it is discharged into the bin.
+Motor: A split phase motor that drives the gear reducer.

-Motor: A motor that drives the gear reducer.
 Bearing: As the ice is pushed up the evaporator, the auger is thrust down, and pressure from the auger thrust is taken up by this bearing.